Naman-bangari/Naman-Bangari/README.md

 ---

-> **Fun Fact:** React components are always calm 😌 because they don’t like unnecessary re-renders!
+> **Fun Fact:** React components are always calm 😌 because they don’t like unnecessary re-renders!!